 |ENTRY LEVEL||MID LEVEL||HIGH END|

 Hopefully, you now understand the main differences between the low, mid and high-end paddle boards and how this contributes to the price...
 No it isn't just branding :)

-While we would never go so far as to say that low-cost boards don't have their place, but...
-We really dislike how quickly they end up in the landfill.
+While we would never go so far as to say that low-cost boards don't have their place, but... we really dislike how quickly these can end up in landfill.
 Our advice would be to aim for a mid-level board, even for your first paddle board.
-Not only will it last longer, but it will also perform better, which will make paddle boarding more enjoyable.
-Lastly; and to answer an obvious question.
-Are high-end stand-up paddle boards worth the money?
+Not only will it last longer, but it will also perform better, which will make the paddle boarding experience far more enjoyable.
+Lastly; and to answer an obvious question: Are high-end stand-up paddle boards worth the money?
 We would say yes.
 Like just about anything in life, you get what you pay for.
 High-end boards perform better, for longer and are backed with the best after-sales support.
 And if you do decide you no longer want it, there will be lots of people wanting to buy it from you second hand.